How does an approved writer get addresses from Slack via Abby the Bot?

 How are candidates chosen that postcards are written for?

-Well, there’s quite a bit more that goes into our candidate choices than random selection.
+There is quite a bit more that goes into our candidate choices than random selection.
 But, even through 200+ announced postcard campaigns, there is still a lot of variability that goes into it.

-Adding up the pros and cons.
+We look at the pros and cons.
 When faced with two or more great choices, Tony has to fairly weigh multiple factors.
 Can we write the number of cards needed to reasonably influence the election across a tipping point?
 Since postcards are just one component of the whole GOTV program, how capable do they seem of executing a strong ground game?
 Are there any restrictions or demands being made that could impact volunteer interest?
 These are just a few considerations to stack up.

 Each candidate represents a different opportunity.
 Their background, qualifications, what they bring to the campaign, special communities and constituencies they represent, the office being sought, the state they’re in, and so on.
-It’s impossible to create a one-size-fits-all formula.
+It is impossible to create a one-size-fits-all formula.
 With 25+ years of campaign involvement and activism, grassroots organizing and business process management, Tony tries to make the right choices.
 He also takes the responsibility seriously to engage the most deserving and meaningful campaigns for you when we have available capacity.

 It depends on the contest, the campaign, and the circumstances.
 Voter registration data is available upon request from every U.S. state elections authority as well as from every U.S. county that administers elections.
 This data is what Democratic state and county parties use to cultivate their databases.
 These databases are then made available to Democratic campaigns.